Mumford-Tate groups of 1-motives and Weil pairing: Example: motives over semi-elliptic surfaces

-If \textit{$P$ and $Q$ are $\End(\cE) \otimes_\ZZ \QQ$-linearly independent}, by Corollary \ref{cor:DimSemi-ellipticCase} \emph{(4)} we have that $\dim B=2$ and $\dim Z(1)= \dim Z'(1)=1$, that is $\dim \UR(M)=5$.
+By Corollary \ref{cor:DimSemi-ellipticCase} \emph{(4)} we have that $\dim B=2$ and $\dim Z(1)= \dim Z'(1)=1$, that is $\dim \UR(M)=5$.
 In particular the unipotent radical of $\Galmot(M)$ does not furnish extra relations between the periods of $M$.
 Hence as polynomial relations we have just Legendre relation if $\cE$ has no complex multiplication, or the 3 polynomials stated in \eqref{PolynomialRelationsForEG_m} if $\cE$ has complex multiplication.
-Observe that the equality $\dim Z/Z'(1)=0$ implies that $\pi(pr_*\tilde R)$ is necessarily torsion, but this does not bring any new algebraic relation between the periods of $M$ !
+Observe that the equality $\dim (Z/Z')(1)=0$ implies that $\pi(pr_*\tilde R)$ is necessarily torsion, but this does not bring any new algebraic relation between the periods of $M$ !